EllaBrands/stanDev/Complex-ODE-Based-Models.md

 2. apply a solution operator to each event of the augmented event schedule
 3. return the predicted quantities for at all events of the original event schedule

+Measurement/Observation Event: More generally times at which the user wants a solution that will be used in other calculations, e.g., likelihood calculation.

+Examples from pharmacometrics are written in parentheses.

 State Changers:
 * discontinuous change in quantity (bolus dosing)
-* continuous change in quantity (infusion)
+* continuous change in quantity (rate)
-* reset event (set all quantities of interest to 0)
+* reset event: set all quantities of interest to 0
 * steady state approximation
 * change in parameters of the ODE system
   * time-dependent parameters
   * variation within levels (inter-individual, inter-study, ...)
+* change in input function
+  * change in constant rate input for a quantity (change in input rate for one compartment)
+* Lag time: Shifts the time at which state changers occur (in pharmacometrics, lag times are usually compartment specific, meaning they only affect one quantity.
+They can however be multiple lag time parameters)

-The solution operator may change from one event to the other (steady state approximation may require a different operator for efficient computation).
+The solution operator may change from one event to the other (steady state approximations may require a different operator for efficient computation).

 We could split the Event Handler into two functions that respectively handle (1), and (2) + (3).
 The advantage of doing so is that often times the Event Schedule only involves data and the augmenting of the event schedule can thus take place in the transformed data block.
 (2) usually handles model parameters, used in the ODE system.